-	The fees for the bailiff are fixed ones and in some cases, the debtor will need to also add these fees to the payment amount.
+The fees for the bailiff are fixed ones and, in some cases, the debtor will need to also add these fees to the payment amount.

-Foreign investors who are owed debts by a Dutch legal entity or citizen can also reach out to one of our agents for complete information on the enforcement of a foreign court decision in the Netherlands as well as collecting debts as per an enforcement order issued in another EU country
+Foreign investors who are owed debts by a Dutch legal entity or citizen can also reach out to one of our agents for complete information on the enforcement of a foreign court decision in the Netherlands as well as collecting debts as per an enforcement order issued in another EU country.

 Seizure of assets in the Netherlands

-A key step and one that guarantees that the creditor does recover his due debts occurs when the actual seizure of assets takes place.
-Movable and immovable assets can be seized, however, the two primary conditions for enforcement are to have an actual enforceable document (the court order, for example), and to serve the document, prior to commencing the enforcement, to the debtor against whom the measure is taken.
+A key step and one that guarantees that the creditor does recover his/her due debts occurs when the actual seizure of assets takes place.
+Movable and immovable assets can be seized, however, the two primary conditions for enforcement are to have an actual enforceable document (the court order, for example) and to serve the document, prior to commencing the enforcement, to the debtor against whom the measure is taken.